New College

 R. Buiani, PhD (New One)

-M. Levin, BA, MSc, PhD (African Studies)
+M. Levin, BA, MSc, PhD (New College/African Studies Centre)

 E. Weisbaum, BFA, MES, PhD (Buddhism, Psychology and Mental Health)